The Four Quadrants of High Growth

 At other times, there is a great need for consultation before sales can happen.
 Case studies, demos, and references are all a necessary part of reassuring a skeptical buyer that she won’t regret her purchase.
 And while the high-powered consultative sales rep is essential with a new customer buying for the first time, he would be expensive overkill for a simple reorder of a product a customer has purchased dozens of times before.

-The essence of Four Quadrant selling is matching a company’s limited resources to the type of selling opportunities a company has and doing this as an everyday process – increasing sales, while keeping the costs of selling low.
+The essence of this approach is matching a company’s limited resources to the type of selling opportunities a company has and doing this as an everyday process – increasing sales, while keeping the costs of selling low.

 When you look at it this way, it is apparent that your sales and marketing strategies in each quadrant need to be sufficiently different.